VIAplanner/via-timetable/packages/docs/course-guide/README.md

 CourseGroupTile{
     data: {
         groupName: String //The name of the course group this tile represents
-        highlighted: boolean
+        highlighted: Boolean
     },
     methods: {
-        loadCourseGroup() /*load the courses in this group into the course list by, pass in the groupName*/
+        loadCourseGroup() /*load the courses in this group into the course list by passing in the groupName*/
     }
 }
 ```